 of teachers are dedicated to building Jewish knowledge, beliefs and values, actions, and a sense of

 belonging.
 The program guides our students to find their own Jewish voices, encouraging each child to

 discover their own Jewish questions.
 We serve approximately 100 students in grades Pre-Kindergarten through 12th grade each year.

-We are so pleased to announce that Mandy Herlich will be joining Emanuel’s professional staff on July 1st as the Director of the Emanuel Congregation Religious School.
-To learn more about Mandy, click HERE.
+Mandy joined Emanuel’s professional staff on July 1, 2020 as the Director of the Emanuel Congregation Religious School.
+Click below to learn more about Mandy.